remy/remysharp.com/public/blog/web30.md

 My first web site was coded using partly notepad.exe and partly my own tool I'd written in 1996 (aptly named) HTML Writer v4.

-You can marvel at my VBScript and JavaScript combo that made a DHTML filter run (like spotlights on at a hollywood movie):
+You can marvel at my VBScript and JavaScript combo that made a DHTML filter run (like spotlights on at a hollywood movie) (admittedly this was added for IE4 which I must have upgraded to at some point):

 ```html
 <script language="VBScript">